TravelArt

 When and Why: A Date with Tuscan Tradition

 Sagra del Tordo, the crowning jewel of Montalcino’s culinary calendar, is an annual celebration deeply rooted in Tuscan tradition.
-2024 dates have not been released yet but is held every year in the charming month of October, this International Food Festival marks the culmination of the harvest season.
+This essence festival 2024 captured the spirit of harvest and unity, making it a standout among global food celebrations.
+Held every year during the picturesque month of October, it marked the culmination of the harvest season with vibrant festivities and culinary delights.

 International Food Festival